sauleanf/ellipsoid_cdk/README.md

-# Welcome to your CDK TypeScript project!
+# Ellipsoid CDK

-This is a blank project for TypeScript development with CDK.
+This is the TypeScript AWS CDK for the Ellipsoid Application.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.